logseq/docs/pages/term___alias.md

 alias:: page alias
+type:: [[Feature]]
-example:: above is markdown example type:: [[Feature]] platform:: [[All Platforms]]
+platform:: [[All Platforms]]

-- description:
-	- an alternate page ID or page title
-	- page references with the alias will automatically redirect to the original page
+description:: Provides a readable alias for a page.
+A page can have multiple aliases.
+Page references with the alias will automatically redirect to the original page

 - TODO Describe alias limitations #docs
 - produced by:
 	- a page title can be given aliases by adding frontmatter(aka `first block of any page`) to the page properties
 		- Markdown: